TrishamBP/Supply-Chain-dAPP/README.md

 </p>

 ## Architecture
-The smart contract is being written with Solidity which is then compiled, migrated and deployed using Truffle.js on the local blockchain network created using Ganache-cli.
-Testing of contract is performed by writing test code in java script by adding participants and products,eployed using Truffle.js on the local blockchain network created using Ganache-cli.
+The smart contract is being written with Solidity which is then compiled, migrated and deployed using Truffle.js on the local blockchain network created using Ganache.
+Testing of contract is performed by writing test code in java script by adding participants and products,deployed using Truffle.js on the local blockchain network created using Ganache.

 ## Flow
 <p align="centre">